 The South Mountain WORKS coalition aims to flip the script from “what is wrong with this child?” to “what happened to this child?”
 Through its Incubator project, the coalition will develop concrete goals, deliverables, and an action plan to address the root causes of trauma in South Mountain Village – which has the highest rates of adverse childhood experiences in the state.

 This project will address economic self-sufficiency in this rural community.
-Sustainable Families has worked for two years to bridge the gap between residents and the resources available to them, helping to identify which areas lack resources.
+Better Together has worked for two years to bridge the gap between residents and the resources available to them, helping to identify which areas lack resources.
 Through collaboration with their Live Well Arizona Incubator coach, they will establish goals and an action plan.

 Yavapai County Food Recovery – Cottonwood